Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 discuss beyond the obvious, however, was an enormous amphitheatre just outside of Camp 2 where it overlooked the city, carved out of a natural divot in the hilltop.
-It was clearly not intended to be short-term, as much of the rest of their work had been---this had the air of permanence, with good-sized stone blocks lining the pathways and providing seating for a huge amount of spectators.
+It was clearly not intended to be short-term, as much of the rest of their work had been-this had the air of permanence, with good-sized stone blocks lining the pathways and providing seating for a huge amount of spectators.
 Rammed earthworks formed a stage, as well as a wall at the top that was less a barrier and more a declaration that this was where the seating began.